We set the scene: It’s a chilly, rainy night and you’re home alone reading one of these scary novels.

 We’re all in need of some soul searching in far-flung places after this pandemic is over.
 Take the cue from this memoir by hotshot lawyer Anjali Kumar as she finds the meaning of life.
 Her spiritual quest starts when she finds out that she is pregnant.
 Not one to dwell in conventional religion, she ventures into the Amazon Jungle to meet shamans, attends the Burning Man festival in Black Rock Desert of northwest Nevada and heads to Brazil to meet an infamous healer.

 Honeycombers Book Club: Bestseller books in April 2020

 Eat, Pray, Love: One Woman’s Search for Everything Across Italy, India and Indonesia by Elizabeth Gilbert

 We’re pretty sure everyone has seen this movie and fallen in love with Julia Roberts – but did you know it’s actually based on a true story?
-Follow the author, Elizabeth Gilbert, as she traverses the globe on a journey of self-love after an awful divorce.
+In this bestseller book, the author, Elizabeth Gilbert, traverses the globe on a journey of self-love after an awful divorce.
 She shows us how to find the beauty in everyday life – something we all need at the moment.

 Puddin’ by Julie Murphy

 No, this is not based on the insane villain team Suicide Squad.
 It is about two unlikely characters that become friends.
 Meet Millie Michalchuk, who has spent most of her childhood in fat camp, and Callie Reyes, your typical pretty girl who is in the running for captain of a dance team.
 Read on to find out how their paths cross and support one another.
 If you’re a sucker for wholesome sisterhood stories, this is it.

 Wild: From Lost to Found on the Pacific Crest Trail by Cheryl Strayed